ArthurPons/FakeSteam/README.md

 - Deletion in DB table : /del + class
 - Update in DB table : /udpdate + class
 - REST urls : /rest/class/get/(null|idNumber)

+#### Forms

+Servlet declared in web.xmk and mapped to an URL
+When URL is accessed, the JSF (xhtml) page configured in the servlet is displayed When the form is submitted, it calls submit method in corresponding bean (comment form calls comment.submit()) submit() directly calls the DAO and inserts data in DB

 ## Technologies
 The project will be written in java using the [Eclipse IDE](https://eclipse.org/).
 The application server will be [Wildfly](wildfly.org).